-August 14, 2019 – The EU’s General Data Protection Regulation went into effect on May 25, 2018.
-How it is working, more than one year after the GDPR [AVG – Algemene Verordening Gegevensbescherming] was introduced in the Netherlands and what is the impact on HR?
+The EU’s General Data Protection Regulation went into effect on May 25, 2018.
+How is this working, more than one year after the GDPR [AVG – Algemene Verordening Gegevensbescherming] was introduced in the Netherlands and what is the impact on GDPR HR data?

 Prior to the GDPR, the EU’s 1995 Data Protection Directive allowed member nations to have their own breach-notification laws.
 Some countries had mandated breach notification, but their approaches differed.
 While the first year of the implementation of the GDPR should be considered a transition year, it is shown that many European countries and organisations are still in the transition phase.
 Making adjustments in enormous amounts of personal data and systems is a time-consuming process.

-There have been massive increase in reports of data breaches since the implementation but, there has not been any fines handed out for non-compliance to companies for mishandling personal data.
+There have been a massive increase in reports of data breaches since the implementation, but, there has not been any fines handed out to non-compliance to companies for mishandling personal data.

 While the implementation in the Netherlands was subject to negativity at the start, due to more regulations and the huge fines, the shift in mindset on handling of personal data is positive.
-It has lead to more awareness of HR departments on continuously and validating how to collect and store data.
+It has led to more awareness of HR departments to continuously validate how to collect and store data.
 As a result, many companies have appointed a GDPR specialist to monitor compliance accordingly.

 The impact on recruitment is also important to make sure the company is asking only for necessary information in recruitment processes and in benefit forms.